 What Happens during the First Orthodontic Visit?

-During your child’s first visit to Reddick Orthodontics, you will meet Dr. Reddick and our friendly office staff.
+During your child’s first visit to Melbourne Orthodontics, you will meet Dr. Reddick and our friendly office staff.
 You and your child will be escorted to an exam room (parents are absolutely welcome in the exam room during their child’s visit with us).
 Your child will be seated in a comfy dental chair so the exam can begin.

 Your Melbourne orthodontist will use a little handheld mirror to examine your child’s teeth more closely.
 The child will be asked to bite down, so the doctor can see whether their upper and lower jaws are aligned correctly.

-There is no charge for your first visit to Reddick Orthodontics.
+There is no charge for your first visit to Melbourne Orthodontics.
 We’re mainly taking a look and making a medical prediction about how your child’s permanent teeth are going to come in.
 Sometimes a course of treatment will be recommended during this first visit.
 Many times, we will recommend waiting until your child is older before starting orthodontic treatment like braces.
 If there are no problems identified in the exam, or nothing serious is discovered, we will simply recommend coming in for some future appointments to monitor your child’s development.

 One more thing to note about the first visit to the orthodontist: We may take pictures of your child’s teeth, or even X-rays, so that we can monitor their growth and development later on.
 This helps us to track the growth and eruption of permanent teeth later on.